 At its meeting on September 26, 1994, Mr. Richard M. Jaffee advised the Board that, in light of the Company's substantial growth, he was recommending adoption of the Amendment as a means of permitting the Company to raise equity capital and fund acquisitions and employee benefit and incentive plans without diluting the voting strength of existing stockholders, including, in particular, the voting control of the Company by the Richard Jaffee Family.
 He also noted that the Amendment would permit payment of the Special Stock Dividend, which would in turn permit stockholders at the time of the Special Stock Dividend, including the Richard Jaffee Family, to dispose of substantial portions (possibly up to 50%) of their equity in the Company without affecting their voting position.
 Mr. Paul J. Miller, a director of the Company and partner of Sonnenschein Nath & Rosenthal, counsel to the Company, discussed with the other members of the Board the provisions of the Amendment, draft copies of which had been provided to the Board, together with draft copies of the portion of the Company's proxy material relating to the Amendment.
 Mr. Jannotta, a director of the Company and managing partner of William Blair & Company, investment banking advisor to the Company, discussed with the Board the anticipated liquidity and other market effects of the Special Stock Dividend.
 The Board discussed the Amendment, the substantial contributions to the Company of Richard M. Jaffee and other members of the Richard Jaffee Family, the benefits of Jaffee Family control for Company stability, the effects of the Amendment in prolonging such control, the cash dividend rights of the Class A Common Stock, and the terms of a New Sunset Trigger.
 The Board determined to appoint Messrs.
-Cole, Murray and Selig as members of a Special Committee ("Special Committee"), advised by William Blair & Company and Sonnenschein Nath & Rosenthal (collectively, its "Advisers"), to consider the Amendment and to furnish the Board with its recommendations.
+Cole, Murray and Selig, as members of a Special Committee ("Special Committee"), advised by William Blair & Company and Sonnenschein Nath & Rosenthal, (collectively, its "Advisers"), to consider the Amendment and to furnish the Board with its recommendations.
+Each of such members is considered by the Company to be an independent director notwithstanding Mr. Murray's consulting fee and the Company's transactions with Selig Executive Leasing Co.
+See "Remuneration of Directors" and "Compensation Committee Interlocke and Insider Participation." time to time as counsel to Mr. Richard M. Jaffee; accordingly, Sonnenschein may be considered to have a conflict of interest.)
 Immediately following the conclusion of the Board meeting, the Special Committee, with its Advisers, met separately to begin its consideration of the Amendment.